wikibonsai/semtree/README.md

 ### `lvlSize: number`

 The size of each level in the tree -- corresponds to number of spaces or tabs.
+The default is 2 whitespaces.
+Indentation will be dynamically determined if none is set, but in some scenarios (such as no indentatino exists at all) the defaults will be used if not set explicitly.
+This can lead to incorrect behavior if the actual indentation does not match the configured indentation.

 ### `mkdnList: boolean`